teusink/Home-Security-by-OS-Hardening/README.md

 If you use BitLocker with your Windows installment:
 - HKEY_LOCAL_MACHINE - Windows 10 CIS BitLocker [[REG]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/files/hklm-cis-bitlocker.reg)

-If you use BitLocker with your Windows installment, but DO NOT have a TPM chip:
+If you use BitLocker with your Windows installment, but DO NOT have a TPM chip use this add-on in addition to the file above:
 - HKEY_LOCAL_MACHINE - Windows 10 CIS BitLocker No TPM [[REG]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/files/hklm-cis-bitlocker-no-tpm.reg)

 If you use Windows Local Firewall with your Windows installment:
 - HKEY_LOCAL_MACHINE - Windows 10 CIS L1 & L2 - Windows Local Firewall [[REG]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/files/hklm-cis-firewall.reg)

-If you use Google Chrome:
-- HKEY_LOCAL_MACHINE - Google Chrome hardening [[REG]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/files/hklm-cis-chrome.reg)
-- HKEY_LOCAL_MACHINE - Google Chrome hardening (flash enabled) [[REG]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/files/hklm-cis-chrome-flash.reg)

 If you want to use some convenience related configuration:
 - HKEY_CURRENT_USER - Windows 10 User level settings convenience [[REG]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/files/hkcu-convenience.reg)